o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 : These are frames discarded due to errors in the received Layer 2 frame, including: CRC errors, invalid MAC addresses, invalid VLAN tags, frame size violations and other malformed frame conditions

 discards/error/l3/rx/:
-: These are discards which occur due to errors in the received packet, indicating an upstream problem rather than an issue with the device dropping the errored packets, including: header checksum errors,  MTU exceeded, invalid packet errors, i.e. incorrect version, incorrect header length, invalid options and other malformed packet conditions
+: These are discards which occur due to errors in the received packet, indicating an upstream problem rather than an issue with the device dropping the errored packets, including: header checksum errors,  MTU exceeded, invalid packet errors, i.e., incorrect version, incorrect header length, invalid options and other malformed packet conditions

 discards/error/l3/rx/ttl-expired:
 : These are discards due to TTL (or Hop limit) expiry, which can occur for the following reasons: normal trace-route operations, end-system TTL/Hop limit set too low, routing loops in the network.

 discards/error/l3/no-route/:
-: These are discards which occur due to a packet not matching any route in the routing table, e.g. which may be due to routing configuration errors or may be transient discards during convergence.
+: These are discards which occur due to a packet not matching any route in the routing table, e.g., which may be due to routing configuration errors or may be transient discards during convergence.

 discards/error/local/:
 : These are discards due to internal device issues, including: parity errors in device memory or other internal hardware errors.
 Any errored discards not explicitly assigned to other classes are also accounted for here.